engageub/InternetIncome/README.md

 This script is provided "as is" and without warranty of any kind.
 The author makes no warranties, express or implied, that this script is free of errors, defects, or suitable for any particular purpose.
 The author shall not  be liable for any damages suffered by any user of this script, whether direct, indirect, incidental, consequential, or special, arising from the use of or inability to use this script or its documentation, even if the author has been advised of the possibility of such damages.
+This script is a for educational purposes only; and not intended to be used to actually earn Income from these apps.
+Rather, provide educational scripts that users can LEARN from.